spookylukey/django-htmx-patterns/headers.rst

 Headers
 =======

-The headers sent by HTMX are documented `here <https://htmx.org/reference/#request_headers>`_.
+The headers sent by htmx are documented `here <https://htmx.org/reference/#request_headers>`_.

-Here’s how you access them in Django, in a view that behaves different for HTMX requests compared to normal requests:
+Here’s how you access them in Django, in a view that behaves different for htmx requests compared to normal requests: